mpters/learnopengl-android/README.md

 An attempt to implement all tutorials from [LearnOpenGL.com](https://learnopengl.com/) for Android with OpenGL ES 3.0 using Kotlin only.

+## Scene controls

+* It is possible to move around in the scene from chapter Getting started: Camera onward.
+* Tap and move to look around
+* Pinch / unpinch to move fordward / backward

 ## Status

 - [x] Getting started